Internal Medicine Billing Services in Oregon

 Every OR payer has specific rules for internal medicine claims.
 Here's how we navigate them.

-Regence BlueCross BlueShield Internal Medicine Claims
+Regence BlueCross BlueShield of Oregon Internal Medicine Claims

-Regence BlueCross BlueShield processes the largest share of Oregon commercial internal medicine claims.
+Regence BlueCross BlueShield of Oregon processes the largest share of Oregon commercial internal medicine claims.
 We know their OR specific fee schedules, prior authorization requirements for internal medicine procedures, and their appeal timelines when claims are denied.
 Internists frequently manage 5+ chronic conditions but default to 99213/99214.
 Their documentation often supports 99215.

-Oregon Health Plan Internal Medicine Billing
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) Internal Medicine Billing

-Oregon Health Plan routes internal medicine patients through 4 managed care plans: AllCare, CareOregon, Health Share, and 1 more.
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) routes internal medicine patients through 14 managed care plans: AllCare Health (Southern Oregon), CareOregon (multi-region), Health Share of Oregon (Portland metro), and 11 more.
 Each MCO has its own internal medicine authorization and billing rules that we manage.

-Medicare (Noridian) Internal Medicine Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction F)) Internal Medicine Coverage

 Denial Prevention for Oregon Internal Medicine